niseko/RestorationShaman/Spells/Riptide.md

 ## About

 Can be used to heal an ally.
-Casting Riptide grants you a stack of [Tidal Waves](./TidalWaves.md), which increases the power of your next [Holy Light](./HolyLight.md) or [Flash of Light](./FlashOfLight.md).
+Casting Riptide grants you a stack of [Tidal Waves](./TidalWaves.md), which increases the power of your next [Healing Wave](./HealingWave.md) or [HealingSurge](./HealingSurge.md).

 ## Interactions